jackson198608/goProject/pushContentCenter/channels/focus/README.md

 # introduction
-- this package is design for the situation when you want to insert data to baidu
+- This package is designed to push data to users.

 # Installation